saml1087/apcsa-freedom-project/entries/entry02.md

 2. Taking Notes on Syntax
 3. Using Notes to Create Game

 To further elaborate on these steps, I'll be explaining these steps in detail.
 First, when I watch a Unity game tutorial on YouTube, it's no longer than 30 minutes.
 For example, I watched ["Learn C# Scripting for Unity in 15 Minutes (2020)"](https://www.youtube.com/watch?v=9tMvzrqBUP8&t=615s).
 This leads me to my second step.
-I'm actively taking notes.
+I'm actively taking notes on a [google doc](https://docs.google.com/document/d/1d4agm-SyfcIxGI2hSLtlAM7wJeoNXJsZks-7GvF_UCM/edit) .
 Obviously learning a new scripting language will take a lot of absorbing new information.
 By taking notes, I'm keeping track of things that could _potentially_ be used in my personal game.
 This transitions me to the third step, which is putting these basic syntax to use in my game.
 I'm trying to incorporate what I've learned into the game.
 Obviously, I'm not going to be using every line of code that the video addresses, but I do take note of it so that when I do have to use it, I'll know how to use it.

 To demonstrate some of my learning, I'll briefly explained some lines of code that I've learned and how I have implemented them in my game.